TimotheeMathieu/guix-env/README.md

 Then, you are good to go and do anything you wish in your environment.
 You are in a python virtual environment and you can install new python packages with pip.
 To add new guix package, use `guix-env add-guix my_env_name my_package_name` from outside the environment.

+## TODO
 TODO: explain poetry in guix-env

-## TODO

-- Better documentation -- include explanations of how it works: poetry, what do we share, how to tinker with it, what changes are made...
+- Better documentation -- include explanations of how it works: poetry, what do we share (what we do not share, e.g. .local), how to tinker with it, what changes are made...
 - Make tests
+- Have an alias that install guix_env in a guix shell environment so that we can install & use guix-env in a reproducible maneer.
+- Feature: rollback, similar to what can be done with guix-home.
 - Handle GPU ?
-- Feature: rollback, similar to what can be done with guix-home.
-- Feature: use tmux inside the env and share tmp to make a real daemon. https://stackoverflow.com/questions/16398850/create-new-tmux-session-from-inside-a-tmux-session
+- Feature: use tmux inside the env and share tmp to make a sort of daemon. https://stackoverflow.com/questions/16398850/create-new-tmux-session-from-inside-a-tmux-session